 Successful rehabilitation programs require evidence-based treatment.
-These include things like educational lectures, family therapy, behavioral therapy, individual therapy, and group therapy.
+These include educational lectures, family therapy, behavioral therapy, individual therapy, and group therapy.

 What Happens During Detox for Baclofen?

 Detox is the purging of all traces of baclofen from the body.
-During that process, you or your loved one will be made physically stable so that therapy can be started.
+During that process, you or your loved one will be made physically stable to start therapy.

 Addiction leads to a person’s body becoming accustomed to having a substance in the system.
-During the detox process, that substance is gradually removed, giving the brain and the body time to adjust to the reduced levels of baclofen.
+During the detox process, that substance is gradually removed, giving the brain and the body time to adjust to the reduced baclofen levels.

 The detox process can trigger unpleasant withdrawal symptoms.
 However, controlled and medically supervised detox can help minimize the negative impact of withdrawal symptoms.
 The goal is to make the withdrawal process as safe, effective, and dignified as possible.

-If a person tries to detox on alone, he or she has a low chance of success.
+If a person tries to detox alone, they have a low chance of success.
 Going cold turkey or attempting to detox on your own may lead to severe and life-threatening withdrawal symptoms.
-The withdrawal symptoms may become so intense that you may relapse into baclofen abuse just to make the symptoms go away.
+The withdrawal symptoms may become so intense that you may relapse into baclofen abuse to make the symptoms go away.

 Granite Recovery Center can help make the detox process easier by first giving you a medical assessment.
 This helps us get an accurate picture of your current state and your medical history.
 This information, coupled with details about your addiction, will help us craft an individualized plan tailored for your success.